angular/angular-cli/docs/documentation/stories/third-party-lib.md

+**Documentation below is deprecated and we no longer accept PRs to improve this.
+The new documentation is available [here](https://next.angular.io/guide/build)**.

 # 3rd Party Library Installation

 Simply install your library via `npm install lib-name --save` and import it in your code.